KentStateWeb/rwd/_assignments/testing.md

 ## How to Turn In the Assignment

-You'll be submitting the links to your various documents via your project repository.
+You'll be submitting the links to your Google Sheet (made publicly viewable) in your project repository.
+Remember that you should use <a href="https://docs.google.com/a/kent.edu/spreadsheets/d/1cj8GdaVCttFxcbRQqckyU3X1SF-XetH4U9EHWElagiA/edit?usp=sharing">this template</a> to format your results.
 The content will be filled in on the date of testing in class.

 1. Create a publicly shareable Google Drive link that points to your testing results from (a) Usability testing summary + tasks, (b) Technical Testing and (c) Accessibility Testing.
-Don't forget to make your links publicly accessible!!
+Don't forget to make your links publicly accessible!
 2. On your root index.html file, which is the Project Hub, add an H2 with Date: Usability and Technical Testing.
-3. After you've commited and synced your changes via GitHub Desktop, you can submit both the timeline hyperlink and the link to the Google folder via Blackboard Learn.
+3. After you've committed and synced your changes via GitHub Desktop, you can submit both the timeline hyperlink and the link to the Google folder via Blackboard Learn.
 Note: Don't link to the local version on your computer.
 You need to access the live version on the web with the GitHub.io URL.

 ## Rubric